 On September 3, 2020, the Company entered into the Sales Agreement with Jefferies with respect to the ATM Offering under the Shelf.
 Under the ATM Offering, the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, having an aggregate offering price of up to \$50.0 million through Jefferies as its sales agent.
-The Company will pay to Jefferies cash commissions of 3.0 percent of the gross proceeds of sales of common stock under the Sales Agreement.
-The Company has sold 3,353,059 shares of its common stock for net proceeds of \$12.5 million under the ATM Offering since entering into the Sales Agreement, with no shares of common stock issued or sold under the ATM Offering during the nine months ended September 30, 2022.
+The Company will pay Jefferies cash commissions of 3.0 percent of the gross proceeds of sales of common stock under the Sales Agreement.
+The Company has sold 3,353,059 shares of its common stock for net proceeds of \$12.5 million under the ATM Offering since entering into the Sales Agreement, with no shares of common stock issued or sold under the ATM Offering during the three months ended March 31, 2023.